Silver City Airways: Resurrection

-Air Holdings, which had retained the rights to the Silver City name following the merger between Silver City and Channel Air Bridge to form British United Air Ferries a decade earlier, resurrected Silver City for a short period during 1973.
+Air Holdings, which had retained the rights to the Silver City name following the merger between Silver City and Channel Air Bridge to form British United Air Ferries a decade earlier, resurrected Silver City Airways as a limited company from spring to October 1973.

 The airline's second incarnation was as a specialist livestock carrier transporting cattle between Norwich and Germany.
 This operation utilised three of five Vickers Vanguards owned by Air Holdings, which had been leased to Invicta International Airlines.
 That airline's failure to pay for the leases had resulted in Air Holdings repossessing the aircraft and starting its own air freight operation.

-Air Holdings' lack of success with its German cattle charters led to a decision to put the aircraft up for sale in October and to close down the airline the following month, with the Silver City name being de-activated by the end of the year.
+Air Holdings' lack of success with its German cattle charters led to a decision to put the aircraft up for sale in October and to close down the resurrected airline the following month, with the Silver City name being de-activated by the end of the year.